Skip to content

 IPCC Climate Change 2021 report

-The IPPC, or Intergovernmental Panel on Climate Change, has published it's sixth assessment report.
+The Intergovernmental Panel on Climate Change (IPCC) has published its sixth assessment report.

 Read the AR6 report on the IPCC website